OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-12.md

 The inhabited towns will be laid waste, and the land will become desolate.
 Then you will know that I am the Lord.’”

 ## Ezekiel 12:21
-Then the word of the Lord came to me, saying,
+Then another message from the Lord reached me,

 ## Ezekiel 12:22
 “Son of man, what is this proverb you have in the land of Israel, saying, ‘The days go by and every vision comes to nothing’?